 Use this procedure to change an employee’s warrant or direct deposit elections on the Bank Details (0009) infotype within the same period as the original entry.

 The Bank Details (0009) infotype is created during the New Hire or Rehire Action using PA40 and defaults to a warrant.
 If you receive the Authorization for Automated Clearing House (ACH) Direct Deposit of Wages form within the same payroll period as the original entry, you may use the change (pencil) function to update the record.

 In order to process payroll, employees must have an active Bank Details (0009) infotype record.

-Use the Corrections and Returns Report (ZHR_RPTPY151) on a daily, semi-weekly or other regular basis for any Notifications of Changes (NOC) or Returns.
+Use the Corrections and Returns Report (ZHR_RPTPY151) on a daily basis for any Notifications of Changes (NOC) or Returns.
 Failure to monitor this report may result in Automatic Deposits not being processed accurately.